dkarthe/webjeda-blog/about.md

 **Whatsapp:** +91 890 447 5972

 **Disclaimer:** This website is under constant modification.
-If you find something isn't right then I may be doing some changes in the backend.
+If you find something isn't right then I might be doing some changes in the backend.